St. Lucia FM

-Radio St. Lucia was a radio station on Saint Lucia, located on the Morne Castries, which operated from 1972 to 2017.
+St. Lucia FM formerly known as Radio St. Lucia is a radio station on Saint Lucia, located on the Morne Castries.

+Radio St. Lucia operated from 1972 to 31 July 2017.
 For a long period it was the only radio station on the island.
-Its programming featured a mixture of news, music, and talk.
-They were once wholly owned and operated by the Government of Saint Lucia but were later privatised.
 The government shut the station down on 31 July 2017 citing financial losses and unpaid taxes.

+On 1 August 2025, the same frequency (97.3) has been revived by the local government under the rebranded name, Saint Lucia FM.
+In addition to the relaunch of the radio station, Saint Lucia FM is publicly available on the MyTuner Radio app.
+The station features local music, national events, political discussions and other programming to Saint Lucians.